graphql-rust/juniper/docs/book/content/types/scalars.md

 # extern crate juniper;
 # mod date {
 #    pub struct Date;
-#    impl std::str::FromStr for Date{
+#    impl std::str::FromStr for Date {
 #        type Err = String; fn from_str(_value: &str) -> Result<Self, Self::Err> { unimplemented!() }
 #    }
 #    // And we define how to represent date as a string.